 We recommend signing up to reserve your seat.
 If you’re registered but can no longer attend, simply visit the event details page and roll over the profile icon to navigate to settings.
 Scroll to the bottom of the page to remove yourself from the event.

 It’s the day before/morning of the seminar, can I still register?

 Can I cancel after I’ve registered?

 Yes.
 On the event details page, you’ll see a profile icon.
 Roll over it to navigate to settings.
 Scroll to the bottom of the page to remove yourself from this event.

-Our process from harvest to seminar
+Our process from harvest to 2020 crop report

 Cereals Canada works closely with nine grain companies with grain elevators across Western Canada (Manitoba, Saskatchewan, Alberta, and a small portion of British Columbia) to access wheat samples representative of export quality.